khadija20001/alx-system_engineering-devops/0x00-shell_basics/README.md

-SHELL,BASICS:
+#SHELL,BASICS:

 #we should use chmod u+x command to  change these files to executable files.

-*0-current_working_directory is a script that prints the absolute path name of the current working directory.
+0-current_working_directory- is a script that prints the absolute path name of the current working directory.

 *1-listit is script to display the contents list of your current directory.